 Note: This is an old version of the EAB constitution, adopted at the EAB AGM on 16th May 2010 in Llandudno.

-It was superseded by a later version, adopted at the EAB AGM on 20th April 2014 in Sheffield.
+It was superseded by later versions, adopted at the EAB AGMs on 20th April 2014 in Sheffield then 15th April 2018 in Aberystwyth.

 1. The name of the Association shall be, in English, 'The Esperanto Association of Britain', in Esperanto, 'Esperanto-Asocio de Britio'.
 It may also be known by the working names, 'The Esperanto Association', 'Esperanto UK', 'Esperanto-Britio', 'EAB' and such other names as may be approved by the Management Committee.